 His studies led him to realise that composing and conducting are very much like two sides of the same coin.
 They are two different and yet complementary sides of creativity: the lonely confrontation of the blank page and the exciting team work of recreating one’s vision within an ensemble of musicians.

-His experiences as a conductor span from unusual titles such as Zemlinsky’s Der König Kandaules, Satie’s Socrate, Wolf-Ferrari’s Il Campiello, Mascagni’s Guglielmo Ratcliff and Shostakovich’s Symphony no. 14, the core of the Italian operatic tradition (Il Trovatore, La Bohème, Nabucco, Elisir d’amore, Cavalleria rusticana, Il Barbiere di Siviglia, Le nozze di Figaro, L’Arlesiana, Tancredi), up to choral masterworks like the Requiems by Mozart, Cherubini and Duruflé.
+His experiences as a conductor span from unusual titles such as Zemlinsky’s Der König Kandaules, Satie’s Socrate, Poulenc's La voix humaine, Wolf-Ferrari’s Il Campiello, Mascagni’s Guglielmo Ratcliff and Isabeau, Alfano's Risurrezione, Giordano's Mala vita, Leoni's L'Oracolo, and the core of the Italian operatic tradition (Rigoletto, Trovatore, Traviata, La Bohème, Tosca, Madama Butterfly, Manon Lescaut, Falstaff, Nabucco, Elisir d’amore, Cavalleria rusticana, Il Barbiere di Siviglia, Le nozze di Figaro, L’Arlesiana, Tancredi), up to choral masterworks like the Requiems by Verdi, Mozart, Cherubini and Duruflé.
 He also premiered important new operas such as Marco Tutino’s Le braci.

 Francesco Cilluffo’s opus includes symphonies, song cycles, operas, a video-cantata and various instrumental pieces.
 He has always had a deep understanding for voices and theatre, and feels at home writing as much as conducting opera and vocal music.